MainBouncer/MaanOpdracht/README.md

 Upon ending the console app, write it to a file

 Open it when the user later wants to continue a previous session

+Opdracht 9 (NIO.2)

+Create a separate folder for every unique person (unique name is fine) in which you store all movements of that person

+Every shipping of goods should be stored in a folder of the owner